 Layer 1 blockchains are also known as Layer 1 blockchain solutions, and are a set of proposed solutions that improve the base protocol to achieve better scalability for global adoption.
-Apart from Ethereum (ETH), Binance Smart Chain (BSC), Litecoin (LTC), Cardano (ADA), Polkadot (DOT) and Terra (LUNA) are some of the other Layer 1 blockchain solutions used to tackle the “scalability trilemma”.
+Apart from Ethereum (ETH), Binance Smart Chain (former BSC), Litecoin (LTC), Cardano (ADA), Polkadot (DOT) and Terra (LUNA) are some of the other Layer 1 blockchain solutions used to tackle the “scalability trilemma”.

 The ways in which different networks scale depend on their consensus mechanisms, with the common two being Proof of Work (PoW) and Proof of Stake (PoS).
 There are other consensus mechanisms like Proof of Capacity (PoC), Proof of Activity (PoA), Proof of Burn (PoB), Proof of Elapsed Time (PoET) and Proof of History (PoH) that have their own strengths and are employed by various networks to improve scalability.
 In order to supersede legacy systems supporting Web 2.0, Web 3.0 should use Layer 1 solutions that are highly scalable.

 In recent launches, we saw how blockchain technology, particularly NFTs, can enable users to participate in virtual reality such as the metaverse.
 Metaverses are digital 3D universes that operate on the blockchain and offer anyone the freedom to create assets, socialize, game, invest and more.
 Thanks to blockchain, these digital environments are interoperable and scalable.